holoviz/panel/doc/developer_guide/extensions.md

 The `panel.auth` group should be used to register new authentication providers.
 The entrypoint should resolve to a subclass of `tornado.web.RequestHandler` that can handle auhtentication requests.
 The handler can be enabled for a given app by setting the `auth` config to to the name of the entrypoint.

 ### Rest plugins

-The `panel.io.rest` entrypoit group can be used to register rest providers that will be served along the panel app.
+The `panel.io.rest` entrypoint group can be used to register rest providers that will be served along the panel app.
 The entrypoint should resolve to a callable with the following signature:

 ```python
     from typing import List, Tuple